zaphosting/docs/docs/vserver-windows-palworld.md

 ## Conclusion

-Congratulations, you have successfully installed and configurated the Palworld server on your VPS!
+Congratulations, you have successfully installed and configured the Palworld server on your VPS!
 If you have any further questions or problems, please contact our support team, who are available to help you every day!